OPC UA Object Modeling (2 days)

 • Aggregation (Components) and Inheritance (Subtypes) in the OPC UA model.

 • Advanced Data Typing concepts: Structures, Enumerations.
-Use of ExtensionObjects.
+Use o f ExtensionObjects.

 Practical Work